 Jesus foresees his death in the same way other martyrs and prophets have.
-Martin Luther King spoke before hand of the likelihood of his death; Oscar Romero in El Salvador actually used Jesus' words to foresee the real possibility that he also would die in service to the people.
+Martin Luther King spoke before hand of the likelihood of his death; Oscar Romero, Archbishop of El Salvador, used Jesus' words to foresee the death he would die in service to the people.
 The necessity of Jesus' death lies in the fact that he is going to confront those who have power with a whole new way of being in the world, a way that lives in service to the most vulnerable.
-Since he is not afraid to speak truth to power in the same way as Israel's other prophets, then the consequence of that commitment will be death.
+(Jodi, the preceding sentence was grammatically wrong.
+Not sure how to save it.)
+Since he is not afraid to speak truth to power in the same way as Israel's other prophets , then the consequence of that commitment will be death.
 Jesus exposes the violence of the powers that will destroy whatever threatens their sovereignty.

 That said, a huge word of caution is required here.
 The stories we are about to hear have been used more often than not by Christians in ways that go completely against their intent.
 Christians have used this story about solidarity with the vulnerable to attack and annihilate vulnerable Jews, blasphemously invoking the name of Jesus in their violence.
 There were periods in the church where Holy Week tellings of the passion story were followed by roving groups of "Christians" looking for Jews to beat up!
 This is one tradition of our elders from which we must turn.
 The Gospel of Mark was written by a follower of Jesus who identified with the Jewish people.
 He understood the Scriptures, longed to be ruled by God rather than by Rome, grieved the destruction of Jerusalem and the temple and challenged the practices of the elite from within that community.
-The crucifixion story does not ask, "What did they do to Jesus?" but "What did we do?"
+The crucifixion story does not ask, "What did Romans do to Jesus?" but "What did we do?"
 Like the prophets of old, the author knew that the community must own up to their own responsibility in the midst of tragic events that occur.